astralfrontier/astralfrontier.org/src/blog/flip-a-card-city-expansion-pack/index.md

 Eventually you can connect your ideas together, forming a city as simple or as complex as you like.

+The shape of the cards doesn't have to match the city's actual geography.
+You can toss cards carelessly onto a table to create a layout for the city, or arrange it based on the dynamics you established.

 ### Example City

 We'll draw four Neighborhood cards and arrange them in a triangle,